Crossroadsman/ServerAdmin/LinuxCommands.md

 ------------------
 - [`ps [opts]`](http://linuxcommand.org/lc3_man_pages/ps1.html)
   List a current snapshot of running processes (c.f. `top` which continuously updates).
-  We can use the `x` option to include in the list processes that are running but were not launched by the current shell.
+  We can use the `x` option to include in the list processes that are owned by the current user but were not launched by the current shell.
+We can use the `a` option to include in the list processes that are not owned by the current user (but were launched in the current session).
+Combining `a` and `x` will list all processes that are running.
   Example:
   ```console
   $ ps